Germany looks to step up coal exit timetable

 Until now, Berlin had named 2038 as the latest possible date to power down the final coal-fired generators.

-Under the new plan, reviews in 2026 and 2029 will examine "whether the moment to shut down the plants can be brought forward by three years," Seibert said.
+Now, reviews in 2026 and 2029 will examine "whether the moment to shut down the plants can be brought forward by three years," Seibert said.

 Ministers now plan to propose a draft law on the exit from coal "in January" and pass it "in the first half of 2020".